-- The additional breach is minor (6 sqm and FSR remains at 2.45:1 despite the increase of gross floor area) - The increase of gross floor area is not visible from the public domain and does not add any additional bulk or scale to the approved built form. - The proposed modification would not result in any adverse amenity impacts to adjoining properties. - The proposed modification would not result in any adverse impacts to the streetscape or the heritage conservation area.
+- The increase of gross floor area is not visible from the public domain and does not add any additional bulk or scale to the approved built form. - The proposed modification would not result in any adverse amenity impacts to adjoining properties. - The proposed modification would not result in any adverse impacts to the streetscape or the heritage conservation area.